JPStupfel/flatiron-phase-2-project-manager-app/README.md

 3. Add, delete and edit projects.
 4. When you add a team member, they show up on the choose team member drop down menu as potential authors
 5. when you add, delete or modify a project's status, the projects created count for each team member is verified and updated.
+6. when adding a new project, includes data validation before you can submit.